 7. Pubs and Restaurants

-There is an impressive array of culinary options scattered throughout the park, including cafes, pubs and restaurants.
+There is an impressive array of culinary options scattered throughout and close to the park, including some of the best Cotswold pubs, cafes and restaurants.
 The brasserie at Lakeside on Spring Lake has a huge menu that caters for everyone.
 They even do breakfasts, but just make sure you wait half an hour before getting in the water.
 There is also a great choice of traditional village pubs serving local ale with very good menus.

 Some cyclists claim they love the thrill of dropping to first gear and climbing to the top of the hill, but we think the majority of us prefer it flat, breezy and with great views.
 Cycling in the Cotswold Water Park ticks all of those boxes.
 If you’ve loaded the roof rack up and bought your own bikes, great, if not, you can hire them from Perforamce Cycles or Wild Carrot.
 There are numerous well marked cycling trails and routes, both on road and off.
 If you feel like the challenge, cycle right through the park all the way to Cirencester.
 The CWP Walks Guide is a useful reference.